GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/05_parallel_job_arrays.md

 >  * Correct.
 However, these concepts/specifications in Parallel computing is important for the *scaling up* part of the workshop.
 >
 >Okay, but can't we just call it witchcraft or black magic and move on ? 🧙‍♀️
 >  * Yes we can but this will help us with writing efficient, reliable code which can run in parallel.
-Therefore, let's spend sometime going through theory and few exercises 🤓
+Therefore, let's spend a little bit of time going through theory and few exercises 🤓

 ---